iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

 ## 2025-09-07
-- On Windows, renamed virtualenv executables allow Task Manager to show `DocCropper.exe` and `DocCropperTray.exe` instead of generic Python names
+- On Windows, compile lightweight wrappers so Task Manager lists `DocCropper.exe` and `DocCropperTray.exe` instead of generic Python names

 ## 2025-09-06